lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

    - Repenting daily.
    - Making covenants with God by receiving the ordinances of salvation and exaltation.
    - Enduring to the end by keeping covenants.
    - Striving to live the two great commandments.
-These are to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind” and to “love thy neighbor as thyself” ([Matthew 22:37, 39](/study/scriptures/nt/matt/22?lang=eng&id=p37,39#p37 "/study/scriptures/nt/matt/22?lang=eng&id=p37,39#p37")).
+These are to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind” and to “love thy neighbor as thyself” ([Matthew 22:37, 39](/study/scriptures/nt/matt/22?lang=eng&id=p37,p39#p37 "/study/scriptures/nt/matt/22?lang=eng&id=p37,p39#p37")).
-4. Keep the law of chastity, which means abstaining from sexual relations outside of a legal marriage between a man and a woman, which is according to God’s law.
+4. Keep the law of chastity, which means having sexual relations only within a legal marriage between a man and a woman, which is according to God’s law.
 5. Keep the law of consecration, which means that members dedicate their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.

-In return, Heavenly Father promises that those who remain faithful to their temple covenants will be endowed “with power from on high” ([Doctrine and Covenants 38:32, 38](/study/scriptures/dc-testament/dc/38?lang=eng&id=p32,38#p32 "/study/scriptures/dc-testament/dc/38?lang=eng&id=p32,38#p32"); see also [Luke 24:49](/study/scriptures/nt/luke/24?lang=eng&id=p49#p49 "/study/scriptures/nt/luke/24?lang=eng&id=p49#p49"); [Doctrine and Covenants 43:16](/study/scriptures/dc-testament/dc/43?lang=eng&id=p16#p16 "/study/scriptures/dc-testament/dc/43?lang=eng&id=p16#p16")).
+In return, Heavenly Father promises that those who remain faithful to their temple covenants will be endowed “with power from on high” ([Doctrine and Covenants 38:32, 38](/study/scriptures/dc-testament/dc/38?lang=eng&id=p32,p38#p32 "/study/scriptures/dc-testament/dc/38?lang=eng&id=p32,p38#p32"); see also [Luke 24:49](/study/scriptures/nt/luke/24?lang=eng&id=p49#p49 "/study/scriptures/nt/luke/24?lang=eng&id=p49#p49"); [Doctrine and Covenants 43:16](/study/scriptures/dc-testament/dc/43?lang=eng&id=p16#p16 "/study/scriptures/dc-testament/dc/43?lang=eng&id=p16#p16")).

 27.2.1

 ### Who May Receive the Endowment

 All accountable adult members of the Church are invited to prepare for and receive their own endowment.
-All prerequisite ordinances must be performed and recorded before members can receive the endowment (see [26.3.1](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10")).
+All prerequisite ordinances must be performed and recorded before members can receive the endowment (see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G")).
 See [27.2.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number16-p66#title_number16 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number16-p66#title_number16") for information about deciding when to receive the endowment.

 27.2.1.1

 #### Newly Baptized Members

-Worthy adult new members may receive their endowment at least one full year from the date of their confirmation (see [26.5.2](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number19-p66#title_number19 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number19-p66#title_number19")).
+Worthy adult new members may receive their endowment at least one full year from the date of their confirmation (see [26.5.1](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number19-p66#title_number19 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number19-p66#title_number19")).

 27.2.1.2